sagepublishing/sage-alexa-definitions/README.md

 -rw-r--r--   1 jsiddle  staff  218629 13 Apr 10:46 alexa_skill_def_updated.json
 ```

-Load this updated JSON definition into the Amazon Developer Console, via the same page as where you downloaded the definition in the first place (look for "Drag and Drop a json file" on the JSON Editor screen).
+Load this updated JSON definition into the Amazon Developer Console, using the JSON Editor page (where you downloaded the definition in the first place).
+Look for "Drag and Drop a json file" on the JSON Editor screen.

 **8. Build the skill**